 Every so often, it’s great to get some motivation from the top.
-We were recently honored that our CEo Stephen Distante was able to speak with internationally recognized thought leader Jed Emerson, an impact investing strategic adviser known for his work helping individuals and institutions seeking to leverage the greatest financial, social and environmental impact from their investments.
+We were honored that our CEO Stephen Distante was able to speak with internationally recognized thought leader Jed Emerson, an impact investing strategic adviser known for his work helping individuals and institutions seeking to leverage the greatest financial, social and environmental impact from their investments.
 His words give us great insight into the meaning and purpose of capital and how financial advisors can best integrate impact investing into their practice.

 Distante: What are the issues that you’ve seen advisors have to advance beyond in order to be effective in working with clients on impact investing?

 Emerson: The first idea that advisors have to recognize as false is the notion that because you are doing impact, ESG, or sustainable investing, you will have to accept a lower financial return.

 That hasn’t been the case.
 If you look at the academic literature that has reviewed performance over time, the reports and the meta-studies that roll up other studies, show you may not necessarily outperform financially—the jury is still out on that question—but you won’t underperform.
 That is because of the fact that you can probably still pick bad strategies with these types of assets, just as any others.

 Just because your goal is to do good doesn’t mean you will necessarily do well.

 That said, people may opt to take a below market return so they can participate in philanthropic or below market lending-- but you don’t necessarily have to do that.
 For example, if you have a particular nonprofit strategy they are interested in supporting, you get a tax break but you don’t get a principal return.
 That said, there are also a variety of fixed income debt and equity strategies that offer financial returns competitive with those asset classes.